 As already mentioned, in the thin-shell limit we expect the motion in the normal direction to be confined to the ground state of a harmonic oscillator with frequency $\Lambda \Omega$.
 Since for the ellipsoidal case, $\Omega$ is space dependent, every particle in the system will experience a site-dependent energy due to its confinement.
 Such an energy is provided by the ground-state energy of a harmonic oscillator with frequency $\Lambda \Omega$, i.e.,

-Here we see that for $\epsilon\rightarrow 0$ this energy diverges for $\Lambda\rightarrow\infty$ thus adding a uniform infinite potential which does not have any consequence for the dynamics of the particle moving in the manifold.
+Here we see that for $\epsilon= 0$, this energy diverges for $\Lambda\rightarrow\infty$, thus adding a uniform infinite potential which does not have any consequence for the dynamics of the particles moving in the manifold.
 However for $\epsilon \neq 0$ the situation changes considerably since the particles would be subjected to an infinite space-dependent potential.
-Let us for example consider the energy difference between the poles and the equator $E_{\textrm{comp}}=E(\nu=0)-E(\nu=\pi/2)$, and we can find that $E_{\textrm{comp}} \propto \Lambda$ for any non-vanishing $\epsilon$, which means that it diverges in the thin-shell limit.
-This would then induce a complete localization of particles at the poles or at the equator, depending on the sign of $\epsilon$.
-Thus in order to restrict our limit to physically acceptable situations, we must consider only the case of small geometrical distortions
+Let us for example consider the energy difference between the poles and the equator $\Delta E =E(\nu=0)-E(\nu=\pi/2)$, for which we find $\Delta E \propto \Lambda$ for any non-vanishing $\epsilon$, which means that it diverges in the thin-shell limit.
+This would then induce a complete localization of particles either at the poles or at the equator, depending on the sign of $\epsilon$.
+Thus, in order to restrict our limit to physically acceptable situations, we must consider only the case of small geometrical distortions